Editor’s note: Gov. Jared Polis signed the National Popular Vote Interstate Compact into law on March 15.

 Mayor Wilson and I filed a petition with the Secretary of State to keep Colorado’s votes for President in Colorado.
 We do not support the National Popular Vote, which allows California and New York to decide Colorado’s votes for President. #mesacounty #politicomom #coloradansvote

 “When the national popular vote bill was introduced, people were literally stopping me on the street, asking how they can get involved,” Pugliese told The Gazette.
 “They don’t want California and New York to be deciding where our Electoral College votes go.”

 Wilson told the website Complete Colorado the issue “is about the independence of Colorado as a state in our Union.
 We look forward to our voters having our say in what goes on in Colorado.”

 Conservative talk-radio host Ross Kaminsky called the National Popular Vote bill “the single worst piece of Dem legislation in Colorado in the 15 years I’ve been here,” and pledged to do everything he could to “support repeal of the law and defeat of politicians who support this anti-American travesty. … I hope to use the issue to defeat as many Democrats as possible in 2020.”
-He also used the R-word, saying he would support “any recall effort with a decent chance of success against any CO politician who voted for it.”
+He also used the R-word— meaning “recall”— saying he would support any such effort to remove a lawmaker “with a decent chance of success against any CO politician who voted for it.”